codelingo/docs/docs/concepts/tenets.md

-## Importing Existing Tenets
+## Importing Published Tenets

 It is possible to import Tenets from other projects.
-All Existing Tenets can be discovered via **[the hub](https://codelingo.io/hub/tenets)**.
+All Published Tenets can be discovered via **[the hub](https://codelingo.io/hub/tenets)**.

 To import an existing Tenet into your project, add the url of the Tenet (provided in the hub) in your lingo file.
 Here is an an example: